ewaldmire/ascender/docs/debugging/debugging_misc.md

 SQL Debugging
 -------------
-climber includes a powerful tool for tracking slow queries across all of its Python processes.
+ascender includes a powerful tool for tracking slow queries across all of its Python processes.
-As the climber user, run:
+As the ascender user, run:

 ```
 $ awx-manage profile_sql --threshold 2 --minutes 5
 ```

 ...where threshold is the max query time in seconds, and minutes it the number of minutes to record.
-For the next five minutes (in this example), any climber Python process that generates a SQL query that runs for >2s will be recorded in a `.sqlite` database in `/var/log/tower/profile`.
+For the next five minutes (in this example), any ascender Python process that generates a SQL query that runs for >2s will be recorded in a `.sqlite` database in `/var/log/tower/profile`.

 This is a useful tool for logging all queries at a per-process level, or filtering and searching for